dyxribo/starcomps/README.md

 * Chip
 * Dropdown Selector

-These classes still need work, but the ones listed are at least usable for most projects. will be updated as time goes on.
+These classes still need work, but the ones listed are at least usable for most projects. they currently only support proprietary light and dark themes. will be updated as time goes on.

 COMING NEXT
 ============